Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Additional experimental details

 The Intel Berkeley dataset consists of measurements from 46 temperature sensors across 19 days.
 The training set consists of the first 12 days of measurements and the remaining 7 days constitute the test set.
 The noise variance is set to $\sigma^2 = 0.7^2$.

-The PeMS data consists of measurements from 211 sensors along the I-880 highway from all of 2023.
+The PeMS data is considered in the public domain \citep{pems_tos} and consists of measurements from 211 sensors along the I-880 highway from all of 2023.
 The goal is to find the sensors with low speeds to identify congestions.
+We negate the speed values to obtain a maximization problem.
 We use the 5-min averages provided by PeMS.
 Data between 2023-01-01 and 2023-09-01 is put into the training set whilst the data until 2023-12-31 is put into the test set.
 The noise variance is set to $\sigma^2 = 2.25^2$.

-The PNW precipication data consists of daily precipication data from 1949 to 1950 across 167 $50 \times 50$ km regions in the Pacific Northwest.
+The PNW precipitation data consists of daily precipitation data from 1949 to 1994 across 167 $50 \times 50$ km regions in the Pacific Northwest.
 The goal is to find the region with the highest precipitation for any given day.
 The training data consists of the measurements made prior to 1980 and the test data consists of the measurements between 1980 and 1994.
 The original data is stated to be given in mm/day however the data seems to be off by a factor of 10.
 We rescale the data to a log-scale using $\log (\cdot / 10 + 0.1)$, similar to \citet{krause_near-optimal_2008}.
 The noise variance is set to $\sigma^2 = 0.41^2$.

 In the Intel experiment, we removed one outlier seed.
-All methods had a final cumulative regret around 6000°C, note that the average for the worst performing model across the other seeds was $\approx 150$°C. The outlier is shown \cref{fig:outlier}.
+All methods had a final cumulative regret around 6000°C on this instance, note that the average for the worst performing model across the other seeds was $\approx 250$°C. The outlier is shown in \cref{fig:outlier}.
 We can see that one of the sensors display very high temperatures compared to all other sensors, which is why all methods performed poorly on this seed.
-It should be noted that many of the sensors in the Intel data logged degrees above 100°C after a certain time - likely due to sensor failure rather boiling temperatures in an office environment.
+It should be noted that many of the sensors in the Intel data logged degrees above 100°C after a certain time - likely due to sensor failure rather than boiling temperatures in an office environment.
 Also note that these days were excluded from both our training and test data.
 The outlier could be an indication that this particular sensor was starting to fail earlier than others.